Parsi New Year in India | History, Wishes, Date, Traditions [2026]

 2. Patra ni Machhi: A steam-cooked fish stuffed with green chutney wrapped using banana leaves.

-3. Sali Murghi: Fired matchstick potatoes served with spicy chicken.
+3. Sali Murghi: Fried matchstick potatoes served with spicy chicken.

 4. Saas ni Machhi: A pomfret fish stuffed with white sauce and served with rice.